taranion/mudstandards/docs/gmcp/mudstandards_room.md

 ````

 - **id**
-  (*Optional*) An internal identifier that can be non-numeric.
+  (Mandatory) An internal identifier that can be non-numeric.
 The identifier should be serverwide unique.
-- **num**
-  (*Optional*) An internal identifier that is numeric, like a room-number.
-The number should be serverwide unique.
 - **name**
   (*Mandatory*) The name of the room
 - **description**